 Inshore Fishing Charters are great for the family

-When you charter an inshore fishing trip with Lulu Sport Fishing Charter, you can be sure that you’re signing up for a trip that’s perfect for every member of your family.
+When you charter a trip with Lulu Sport Fishing Charter, you can be sure that you’re signing up for a trip that’s perfect for every member of your family.
 Since the waters are calmer, our inshore fishing charters are great for first-time or inexperienced anglers, as well as families with small children.
 We also use equipment that’s more family friendly, in that the rods, reels, and tackle are generally lightweight and easy to handle.